andrescorrada/performance-curves/README.md

 do not relate to the costs of your errors.
 2, Compare campaign performance to random and oracle baselines.
 Is the campaign struggling because the task is hard or the strategy is wrong?
-3. Improve the odds deployed campaigns beat any random model, not just the average random model.
+3. Improve the odds that deployed campaigns beat any random baseline, not just the average random model.
 Beating the random model means your model may lose to your random baseline.
 That is not something you want to spend time explaining to your clients.
 With Performance Curves you can check